-The new voice remote is supposed to be included with every new package so chances are if you sign up after reading DISH reviews like this one then you'll have access to this new remote.
+The new voice remote is supposed to be included with every new DISH package so chances are if you sign up after reading this DISH Network review like this one then you'll have access to this new remote.

 HopperGO Portable DVR

-One of the most unique pieces of hardware that DISH offers is their HopperGO which is a standalone portable DVR device that is available for purchase for an extra $99.
+One of the most unique pieces of hardware that DISH Network offers is their HopperGO.
+It is a standalone portable DVR device that is available for purchase for an extra $99.

-The small box looks like a portable USB charging brick, but instead it holds 100 hours of content with a built-in battery and wireless connectivity to up to give iOS or Android devices.
+The small box looks like a portable USB charging brick.
+It holds 100 hours of video content with a built-in battery and wireless connectivity to up to give iOS or Android devices.